jghiglia2380/Content-updated/Standard-11/11.3/student/day1.md

 - Option C: $900 (premium) + $1,000 (deductible) = $1,900

 In this case, Option A would be least expensive if Carlos has one accident.
 However, if Carlos has adequate savings and rarely has accidents, Option C might be the better long-term choice.

+## Reflection Prompt

+Think about your own risk tolerance and financial situation.
+Would you prefer a high-deductible plan with lower premiums or a low-deductible plan with higher premiums?
+What factors about your personal situation influence this preference?
+How might your preference change as you get older or your financial situation changes?

 ## Skill Builder: Understanding Deductibles, Co-Insurance, and Co-Payments